malkotohuski/malkotohuski/README.md

 <h2 align="center">Hi 👋!
-My name is Daniel and I'm a passionate frontend developer from Bulgaria</h2>
+My name is Daniel and I'm a passionate fullstack developer from Bulgaria</h2>
+<h3 align="center">I do everything with a lot of dedication and love💓 </h3>

 ###